sVinit108/ML-Project/README.md

 # ML-Project

-- A python script which predits the math-score based on various parameters.
+- A Flask webapp which predicts the math-score based on various parameters.
-- The main feature is that the entire code is written in "Modular-OOPs" akin to industry standards.
+- The main feature is that the entire code is written in "Modular-OOPs" style, akin to industry standards.
 - Contains Logging & Custom Exception Modules.
+- Separete modules for:-
+          1. Data Ingestion
+          2. Data Transformation
+          3. Model Creation, Training and Hyperparameter tuning